 Check local guidelines about the safety of fish caught by family and friends in your local lakes, rivers, and coastal areas.
 If no advice is available, eat up to 6 ounces (one average meal) per week of fish you catch from local waters, but don't consume any other fish during that week.

 The Maryland Department of the Environment has monitored chemical contaminant levels in Maryland’s fish since the early 1970s.
-The current sampling design divides the State into five regions:

 The types of fish sampled include important predatory game species (such as small mouth bass and striped bass), common recreational panfish species (white perch, bluegill, crappie) as well as, bottom dwelling, accumulator species with relatively high fat content (such as carp, catfish and American eel).
 Also, periodically MDE conducts intensive surveys of contaminant levels in selected species in specific water bodies.
 Past targets of intensive surveys conducted in Patapsco River/Baltimore Harbor included: white perch, channel catfish, eel, and striped bass.

 Fish Tissue Criterion for Methylmercury (EPA)

 1800 Washington Boulevard, Baltimore, MD 21230